xregistry/spec/core/spec.md

 GET PATH-TO-COLLECTION[?inline=...&filter=...]
 ```

-The following query parameters MUST be supported by servers:
+The following query parameters SHOULD be supported by servers:
 - `inline` - See [inlining](#inlining) for more information.
 - `filter` - See [filtering](#filtering) for more information.